nervana21/bitcoin-rpc-codegen/docs/semantic-compression.md

-# Semantic Compression and the Generative Complexity of Protocol Interfaces
+# Semantic Compression and Protocol Interface Complexity

-This document formalizes the theoretical foundation behind [`bitcoin-rpc-codegen`](https://github.com/nervana21/bitcoin-rpc-codegen).
-It introduces **semantic compression**, a framework for evaluating how compactly a generator can produce correct implementations of a protocol interface based on its semantic specification.
+This document explains the theory behind [`bitcoin-rpc-codegen`](https://github.com/nervana21/bitcoin-rpc-codegen), introducing **semantic compression**: a way to measure how compactly a generator can produce correct protocol implementations from a semantic specification.

 ## Core Idea

-Inspired by **Kolmogorov Complexity**—which measures the length of the shortest program that outputs a given string—**semantic compression** asks:
+Inspired by **Kolmogorov Complexity**—the length of the shortest program that outputs a string—**semantic compression** asks:

-> _What is the smallest generator that produces implementations satisfying a given semantic specification?_
+> _What is the smallest generator that produces implementations matching a given specification?_

-The smaller the generator, the more efficiently it expresses the interface's semantics.
+A smaller generator means a more efficient expression of the interface.

-We define the **Generative Complexity** of a protocol interface $\mathcal{S}$ as the size of the smallest generator $\Gamma$ that, given a structured description $\Delta$ of its semantic specification, produces a correct implementation $\mathcal{I}$:
+We define the **Generative Complexity** of a protocol interface $\mathcal{S}$ as the size of the smallest generator $\Gamma$ that, given a structured description $\Delta$, produces a correct implementation $\mathcal{I}$:

 ```math
 \text{GC}(\mathcal{S}) = \min_{\Gamma : \Gamma(\Delta) \to \mathcal{I} \models \mathcal{S}} \; \|\Gamma\|